fszymaniak/MangopayQaApiChallenge/TestCases_AC1.md

 Step 3: Verify that the status code is 401 Unauthorized <br>
 Step 4: Verify that the new user id has not been returned <br>

-#### Test Case #05 Cannot create a new natural user due to missing first name
+#### Test Case #05 Cannot create a new natural user due to an invalid email
-Step 1: Create a new natural user data with a missing first name <br>
+Step 1: Create a new natural user data with an invalid email <br>
 Step 2: Send a request with valid credentials to the /users/natural endpoint <br>
 Step 3: Verify that the status code is 400 BadRequest <br>
 Step 4: Verify that the new user id has not been returned <br>